evanca/quick-portfolio/index.md

 tool on
 Python
 3.7
 while using a multi-environment that I was migrating but the code wasn't working.
-After searching I found the repo for constants thankfully was written in python and once I was able to dig into the code base it was found that the `TOX.ini` file was only updated through python 3.3 a PR was submitted and I was able to process 11 terrabytes of data and while python 3.7 is officially deprecated I can still use  it on select tools.
+After searching, I found the repo for constants thankfully was written in python and once I was able to dig into the code base it was found that the `TOX.ini` file was only updated through python 3.3 a PR was submitted and I was able to process 11 terrabytes of data and while python 3.7 is officially deprecated I can still use  it on select tools.
 Future updates